AdobeDocs/journey-optimizer-b2b.en/help/user/content/email-authoring.md

 >id="ajo-b2b_content_components_fragment"
 >title="About Content components"
 >abstract="Content components are empty content placeholders that you can use to create the layout of a fragment."

->[!CONTEXTUALHELP]
->id="ajo-b2b_content_components_template"
->title="About Content components"
->abstract="Content components are empty content placeholders that you can use to create the layout of a template."

 1. From the Designer home page, select the **[!UICONTROL Design from scratch]** option.